groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/reorder-pages/_index.md

 var response = apiInstance.CreateView(new CreateViewRequest(viewOptions));
 ```

+**When to Use This**: This technique shines when you're building document analysis tools where users need to jump between specific sections without losing context.

-## Step 5: Rendering the Same Page Multiple Times
+## Rendering the Same Page Multiple Times

 In some scenarios, you might want to render the same page multiple times.
-This can be useful for comparison or emphasis:
+This can be useful for comparison studies, emphasis, or when creating training materials that need repetition.

 ```csharp
 var viewOptions = new ViewOptions